magneticio/vamp.io/content/documentation/installation/kubernetes.md

 * Google Container Engine cluster
 * Key-value store (like ZooKeeper, Consul or etcd)
 * Elasticsearch and Logstash

-#### Before we begin...
-It is advisable to try out the official Quickstart for Google Container Engine tutorial first ([google.com - container engine quickstart](https://cloud.google.com/container-engine/docs/quickstart)).

-## Standard install
-The standard install will run Vamp together with etcd, Elasticsearch and Logstash on Google container engine and kubernetes.
-(We will also deploy our demo Sava application to give you something to play around on).

 ### Step 1: Create a new GKE cluster: